B Corp Climate Action Guide: Your carbon footprint and the new B Corp standards

 Small & Medium requirements

 Plain-English summary – Publish a Climate Action Plan at Year 0.
 By Year 3, demonstrate and publish progress versus plan.
-Measuring a full Scope 1–3 footprint isn’t mandated, but it’s the most credible way to evidence Year-3 progress and satisfy customer requests.
+Measuring a full Scope 1–3 footprint isn’t mandated, but it’s the most credible way to evidence Year-3 progress (plus achieve objectives beyond B Corp, like satisfying customer requests for carbon data).

 Small & Medium requirements at a glance

 1.5 °C is the threshold the IPCC has identified as the upper limit we should be aiming toward globally if we’re to avoid the worst impacts of climate change.
-The Science Based Targets initiative (SBTi) translated that limit into required action on behalf of businesses: an absolute reduction in full-scope emissions of at least 90% by 2050, offsetting the remainder.
+The Science Based Targets initiative (SBTi) translated that limit into required action on behalf of businesses: an absolute reduction in full-scope emissions of at least 90% by 2050, offsetting the remainder via high integrity carbon removals.

 These are highly specific targets and frameworks, backed by climate science.
-By contrast, B Corp asks small and medium businesses to commit to:
+By contrast, B Lab asks small and medium businesses to commit to:

 'supporting the global ambition to limit global warming to 1.5°C'

-It’s vague, with no requirement to measure or reduce.
+This is not an explicit commitment to reduce emissions or align with the SBTi.
 B Lab has chosen not to require SBTi-aligned targets and emissions data in an effort to reduce cost and pressure on smaller businesses.
 As a small business ourselves, we understand the sentiment!
-But low-burden, affordable ways to measure and act already exist, and minimal requirements risk undermining B Corp’s reputation as the benchmark for responsible business.
+However, low-burden, affordable ways to measure and act do exist.
+Some companies are concerned that making commitments on climate change without providing carbon data to back it up could risk misleading, and that a lack of data makes it hard to distinguish between B Corp's taking meaningful action versus minimal compliance.

 In practice, many SMEs already face stronger demands from customers, partners, investors, and employees when it comes to climate commitments.
 On this front, B Corp isn’t setting the bar – it’s catching up.

-Recommendation – Even though it isn’t strictly required, measure your full Scope 1–3 footprint.
+For some, tracking carbon data as a means to inform your Climate Action Plan and evidencing progress might be the best option, even though not strictly required by B Corp for small & medium businesses.
 It’s the only way to properly understand your emissions, prioritise reductions, and make your plans truly SMART (Specific, Measurable, Achievable, Relevant, Time-bound).

 Large Company Requirements

-Plain-English summary – From Year 0, Large companies must measure and publicly disclose a complete Scope 1–3 inventory every year and obtain independent third-party verification annually.
-By Year 3, adopt science-based targets and publish a Climate Transition Plan (check out an example here); consult on a just transition.
-From Year 5, act on just transition and disclose transition-plan progress annually.
+Plain-English summary – Starting with the fiscal year before Year 0, Large companies must measure and publicly disclose a complete Scope 1–3 inventory every year and obtain independent third-party verification annually.
+By Year 3, you'll need to adopt science-based targets, develop a Climate Transition Plan (check out an example here), and - for some companies - consult on a just transition.
+Year 5 is about disclosing your Climate Transition Plan progress.

 A Note on Verification

-For targets, you need external sign-off: either SBTi validation or independent third-party verification that your targets meet 1.5°C science.
-Inventory assurance and target sign-off are separate obligations – you can use one firm for both if they’re accredited, or choose SBTi for targets.
+For targets, you'll need external sign-off: either SBTi validation or independent third-party verification that your targets meet 1.5°C science.
+Inventory assurance and target sign-off are separate obligations – you can use one firm for both if they’re accredited, or choose the SBTi for targets.

-The problem here is cost - UKAS-level accreditation is not cheap and as a result has to date level only been conducted by the largest organisations.
-So, whilst for Small and Medium businesses B Corp has reduced barriers, there is a risk that 'Large' B Corps may find themselves priced out of B Corp ceritifcation.
+There is a cost element here - UKAS-level accreditation has to date largely been conducted by the largest organisations, and cost can reflect that.
+So, whilst for Small and Medium businesses B Corp has reduced barriers, there is a risk that 'Large' B Corps find themselves facing increasing cost barriers to B Corp ceritifcation.

 At Seedling, we're experts at getting your data and supporting evidence in the best possible place for third-party verification, without creating too much extra admin burden.
-We also team up with verification partners to keep the process streamlined.
+We also team up with verification partners that are best suited to SMEs, keeping the process streamlined and helping to manage cost.

 Action checklists